 Believe it or not, this is what many people choose to do.
-Back in the day, there was an article posted on startingstrength.com in which a powerlifter was revealing one of his secrets to rapid strength increase.
-The method was simple – eating one whole cake a day by yourself.
-There is even an old saying in the powerlifting sector known as “Eat your way through the sticking point.”
-Translated this wisdom looks like this: “Get fat, lift more.”
-Many attribute this strength principle to Hugh Cassidy who got his weight close to 300 lbs / 136 kg but later on had to cut down to 190 lbs / 86 kg to look normal again.
+Back in the day, there was an article posted on startingstrength.com in which a powerlifter reveals one of his secrets to rapid strength increase.
+The method is simple – all you have to do is eat one whole cake every day all by yourself.

-When you add 50 lbs /22 kg or more to your frame in a few weeks, your lifts will go up, even if the added weight is basically fat and water.
-Of course, that strength has a high price – you get to experience the wonderful joy of looking like you need a large bra thanks to your newly formed man boobs.
-It goes without saying that the extra food costs more money and poses a greater stress on your system.
+When you add 50lbs/22 kg or more to your frame, your lifts will go up even if the added weight is basically fat and water.
+Sadly, that boost has a high price – you get to experience the wonderful joy of looking like you need a large bra thanks to your newly formed man boobs.
+In addition, the extra food costs more money and places a greater stress on your system.
 If you decide to stick with the cake advice, your internals will feel like exploited workers who do all the work only to receive a cold bath in the street at the end of the day.

-The bench press is not a complicated lift, but since it’s one of the few lifts that can chop your head off, it deserves some extra respect.
+The bench press is not rocket science, but since it’s one of the few lifts that can chop your head off, it deserves extra respect.
 If you want to boost your bench, you should study proper form extensively.
-Still, you have to be careful!
-There are many permabulkers with inflated egos who will make you believe learning how to bench with proper form is harder than driving a spaceship, if those things even exist.

-I don’t believe there is a better routine to increase any lift than the good old training cycles with a built-in deload.
-The principle of cycling is incredibly simple: you build up, deload and then build up to a slightly higher number than before.
-You can read much more on the topic in this article.
+Training cycles with a built-in deload are one of the best ways to get stronger.
+The principle behind cycling is incredibly simple – you build up, deload and then build up again to a slightly higher number than before.

 The bench press progresses slowly because it’s an upper body lift.